 Emotion regulation requires us to be able to observe and describe our current emotions nonjudgmentally.
 Observing and describing nonjudgmentally are core mindfulness skills, which illustrates how important mindfulness skills are in DBT, and why we learn them first.

-In DBT, Distress Tolerance Skills helps us accept, in a nonjudgmental fashion, both ourselves and our current situations.
-Distress tolerance skills build upon the nonjudgmental acceptance we learn thought practicing mindfulness.
+In DBT, Distress Tolerance Skills help us accept, in a nonjudgmental fashion, both ourselves and our current situations.
+Distress tolerance skills build upon the non-judgmental acceptance we learn practicing mindfulness.

 With distress tolerance we learn to: